chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

 ## Gainesville  {-}

-Similarly to in [Minneapolis](#Minneapolis1972_05_10), on the campus of the University of Florida in Gainesville, Florida Highway Patrol deployed a riot vehicle dubbed "The Monster" which "spewed tear gas" [@ArgusLeader1972_05_11b].
+Similarly to the anti-mine protests in [Minneapolis](#Minneapolis1972_05_10), on the campus of the University of Florida in Gainesville, Florida Highway Patrol deployed a riot vehicle dubbed "The Monster" which "spewed tear gas" [@ArgusLeader1972_05_11b].
 Although a fogger is not mentioned specifically, this is the same agency (Florida Highway Patrol) that first [deployed thermal foggers via a truck](Liberty City #MiamiFL1968_08_08) in 1968 [@Tschenschlok1995; @Lorentzen2018].